Indochina Link Vietnam

 • Stamp duty may apply on asset transfers within the deal (land use rights, vehicles)

-• Goodwill amortization: if purchase price exceeds net asset value, goodwill is amortized over 10–20 years for CIT purposes
+• Goodwill amortization: if the purchase price exceeds net asset value, goodwill is amortized over 10–20 years for CIT purposes

-• Inherited tax positions: all of the target’s CIT incentives, carried-forward losses, VAT positions, and pending tax audit findings transfer to the buyer
+• Inherited tax positions: all of the target’s CIT incentives, carried-forward losses, VAT positions, and pending tax audit findings fundamentally transfer to the buyer

 Transfer Pricing